 This chapter has never ceased to amaze me.
-This chapter foretells of the Nile drying up, Egypt becoming Christian and uniting with Israel and Syria.
+This chapter foretells of the Nile drying up, Egypt becoming Christian and uniting in a confederation with Israel and Syria.

 No, it’s more than that.